 An Open Letter to American College Students, Part 2: Does College Really Let You Think for Yourself?

 In Part 1, we discussed how the presence of controversial public speakers on campus can give rise to unjustified anger among the student body.
 We revealed the physical effects that this anger can have on individual students, and why crowds might get so out-of-hand.
-Now let’s further explore this “let’s do what’s popular” reaction and consider the implications.
+Now we'll further explore this “let’s do what’s popular” reaction and consider the implications.

 Most students are passionate about advocating free speech.
 But by shutting down a campus speaker, you may have just shut down someone else’s free speech because it was different from “the main one” that’s accepted on campus.
 These events that turn into chaos also prevent other students from hearing what they came to hear.
 Maybe deep down, even you wanted to hear it, but got caught up in an emotionally charged situation.

 You consider yourself an independent person.
 You come to your own conclusions.
 You don’t let other people tell you what to do or think.

 Really?
 While you want these three statements to be true, it may be the case that you didn't fully make your own choice.
 Ouch!